anushil0906/Mnist-neural-network-from-scratch/README.md

 understanding of neural network internals, including forward propagation, backpropagation, gradient descent, and activation functions without relying on deep learning frameworks.

+**Requirement**

+NumPy: For matrix operations

+Pandas: For loading the dataset

+Matplotlib: For visualizing digits

 **Architecture**